dyslecixdev/MEAN-delivery/README.md

 - User can clear or view the food in their cart.
 - User can change the quantity of any food in their cart.
 - Logged in user can choose their location.
-- Logged in user can pretend to purchase their food using Paypal.
+- Logged in user can pretend to purchase their food using Paypal (Note: If you didn't make a Paypal sandbox account, then use sb-rl1yn25021142@personal.example.com as the email and A90d>Hc< as the password).
 - Logged in user can see their order details after their fake purchase.
 - User can view a pizza loading image while assets are fetched.
 - Responsive web design for all portrait and landscape devices.